vpcarroll15/college-football/README.md

 This would mean that, instead of optimizing over three parameters, we would optimize over eighteen parameters.
-We will still have *home_field* and *season_regression*, but we'll also have a separate value of *k* for each of the sixteen weeks of the college football season: *k<sub>1</sub>* for Week 1, *k<sub>2</sub>* for Week 2, etc.
+We will still have *home_field* and *season_regression*, but we'll also have a separate value of *k* for each of the sixteen weeks of the college football season: *k<sub>1</sub>* for Week 1, *k<sub>2</sub>* for Week 2, and so on.

 (Yes, sixteen is the correct number.
-Twelve games + two bye weeks + conference championship + bowl game.)
+Twelve games + two bye weeks + the conference championship + the bowl game.)

 If we want to optimize a function with eighteen parameters, grid search is no longer a viable option.
-We can't do a combinatorial search over eighteen variables, except at a resolution that would be too coarse to be useful.
+We can't do a combinatorial search over eighteen variables.
 Fortunately, gradient descent is still up to the task!

 Here are the optimal values of *k*, if we allow *k* to vary throughout the season:

 ![optimal k](k_over_weeks.png)

 This mostly matches our intuition!
 In the early games, we should make big updates to the estimated strength of each team.
-This allows our model to quickly "correct" for any turmoil or team-building that happened in the offseason.
+This allows our model to quickly "correct" for any turmoil or team-building in the offseason.
 By the time that we reach week 5, our estimate of the "strength" of each team has stabilized, and the optimal value of *k* drops.
 It continues to decline until week 14, which is the last week of the regular season.
 Our model is 3x more sensitive to the results of games at the beginning of the season than at the end of it.

 Something interesting happens in weeks 15 and 16--the conference championship and the bowl game.
 The optimal value of *k* is higher for these weeks than at the end of the regular season.
 Why?
-We can only speculate, since gradient descent doesn't give us an answer.
-My guess is that these games receive a bigger "weighting" because they provide more information about the "true strength" of teams than a random game at the end of the season.
+My guess is that these games receive a bigger "weight" because they provide more information about the "true strength" of teams than a random game at the end of the regular season.
 In the conference championship, we get to see high-quality teams play each other.
 In the bowl game, teams from *different* conferences play each other, which is especially useful to help our model to calibrate itself.

-Allowing *k* to vary, our log loss drops from 2764.81 to 2731.22.
-The difference isn't transformative, but the model is probably somewhat better.
+When we allow *k* to vary, our log loss drops from 2764.81 to 2731.22.
+The difference isn't transformative, but the model probably becomes somewhat better.

 # The rankings